GIS-sys/AcademyOfCards/README.md

 - add ability type parsing in FightingAbility::Build if new ability type (FightingAbility.cpp) and add new class, derived from FightingAbility

-- add when parsing in FightingAbility::Build if new When type (FightingAbility.cpp)
+- add when parsing in FightingAbility::Build and CheckIsWhenApplicable if new When type (FightingAbility.cpp and FightingAbility.h)

 - add target type FightingAbilityTarget::With if new target (FightingAbility.cpp)